Jenguk42/Jenguk42/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...-->
-- 🌱 I’m currently learning Computer Science in University of Melbourne.
+- 🔭 I’m currently teaching networking in Danford College, based in Melbourne CBD.
 - ✍ I’m working on adding more coding experience with personal projects.

 - 📫 How to reach me: Email doyeonguk42@gmail.com